tainora/netstrata/materials-for-ted/01b-ai-augmented-development-methodology.md

 ### The Three-Axis Framework for AI-Augmented Development

-Through thousands of hours of production AI agent usage, I've identified three critical tensions not adequately addressed in current industry discourse.
+Through 1000+ hours of production AI agent usage, I've identified three critical tensions not adequately addressed in current industry discourse.

 We write **A ⊣ B** to mean: "A is constrained / bounded by B."